-Transfers to/from other funds at June 30, 2018, consist of the following:
+Transfers to/from other funds at June 30, 2020, consist of the following:

-Total \$ 223,258 From the General Fund to the Parks and Recreation Maintenance Building Project Fund to keep fund in balance until financing secured 210,997 From the General Fund to the Highway 25 Grant Project Fund to fund the local match required by the grant agreement \$ 12,261
+From the General Fund to the Highway 25 Grant Project Fund to fund the local match required by the grant agreement and for monuments \$ 288,490 From the General Fund to the Economic Development Acquisition Project Fund to fund the contribution from General Fund to the project \$ 667,832 Total \$ 956,322

 Transfers are used to move unrestricted revenues to finance various programs that the government must account for in other funds in accordance with budgetary authorizations, including amounts provided matching funds for various grant programs.

-During the 2018 fiscal year, the Town made a transfer from the General Fund of \$12,261 to the Highway 25 Grant Project Fund as per the terms of the matching grant and of \$210,997 to the Parks and Recreation Maintenance Building Project Fund to keep that fund in balance until financing proceeds are secured.
+During the 2020 fiscal year, the Town made a transfer from the General Fund of \$288,490 to the Highway 25 Grant Project Fund as per the terms of the matching grant and for monument and clock tower expenses that are not reimbursable.
+The Town also made a transfer from the General Fund of \$667,832 to the Economic Development Property Acquisition Project Fund for the contribution from General Fund towards this project completion.